 When you finish the course, you'll have the skills and knowledge to advance your career with your current employer and boost your long-term career prospects.

 After you finish your course, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

-Whilst this degree is not accredited, students who successfully complete this course could potentially use their learning to gain professional registration.
-Students could gain Incorporated Engineer status through the following professional engineering institutions:
+Whilst this degree is not accredited, students who successfully complete this course could potentially use some or all of the learning gained to demonstrate they have met the academic benchmark for professional registration (e.g. as an Incorporated Engineer) through the following professional engineering institutions:

 - Institution of Engineering and Technology (IET)

 - Institute of Marine Engineering, Science and Technology (IMarEST)